paolo7/ODRL-Engine/README.md

 containing a log of events and compute whether such events comply or not with a given ODRL policy.
 A list of supported features can be found [here](documentation/evaluator_feature_support.md).
-  * With its __Access Control Mode__, it can ingest an access request and a policy and provides a report on whether the access request can be granted, and if yes, under which conditions.
+  * With its __Access Control Mode__, it can ingest an access request and a policy and provides a report, based on configurable semantics, on whether the access request can be granted, and if yes, under which conditions.
 * __The DIPS ODRL Validator__ A utility validator that inspects ODRL files to determine if they are correct RDF files containing syntactically correct ODRL files, using SHACL shapes for validation.
 Generates policy macro-statistics (e.g. number and types of rules) if the ODRL file is valid, or else generates a SHACL validation report showing the validation